ygongdev/slackoverflow/CONTRIBUTING.md

   * There can definitely be some bugs in `slackoverflow`.
 I would look specifically in the function `parse_events`, where we handle all the events.

 ## New Feature Requirements
-To request a feature, please create an issue on github.
+To request a new feature, please create an issue on github.

+To add a new feature, please make an issue or use an existing issue and make a PR addressing that specific issue.

 ## Style Guide / Coding conventions
 There are no strict styling policy as long as it is readable.